-Trip Limits Expense Types Comprehensive & AFT Plans Basic Plan Domestic Plan Rental vehicle insurance excess \$5,000 \$5,000 We'll pay any rental vehicle insurance excess amount or the or as shown on or as shown on cost of repairing your rental vehicle - whichever is less. your COI as 'Rental your COI as 'Rental Rental company administration charges vehicle insurance × vehicle insurance We'll pay any reasonable administration fees related to the excess' excess' event, which are charged to you by the rental company. (combined limit) (combined limit)
+Trip Limits Expense Types Comprehensive & AFT Plans Basic Plan Domestic Plan Rental vehicle insurance excess We'll pay any rental vehicle insurance excess amount or the cost of repairing your rental vehicle - whichever is less. \$5,000 or as shown on your COI as 'Rental \$5,000 or as shown on your COI as 'Rental Rental company administration charges We'll pay any reasonable administration fees related to the event, which are charged to you by the rental company. vehicle insurance excess' (combined limit) × vehicle insurance excess' (combined limit)

-- Excess: No excess applies to this event - More information: See Expenses and benefits explained on page 75 for other rules that apply.
+- Excess: No excess applies to this event - ▶ More information: See Expenses and benefits explained on page 75 for other rules that apply.

-- You weren't taking reasonable care of the vehicle we won't cover you if you don't take reasonable care of the rental vehicle, or you put the rental vehicle in a situation where a reasonable person should have known that an accident, damage or theft was likely to occur. - You were working or volunteering on your trip at the time of the event and you don't satisfy or comply with our conditions.
-See Working or volunteering on your trip on page 22. - You didn't comply with official warnings or warnings in the media and failed to take appropriate action as a result.
+- X You weren't taking reasonable care of the vehicle we won't cover you if you don't take reasonable care of the rental vehicle, or you put the rental vehicle in a situation where a reasonable person should have known that an accident, damage or theft was likely to occur. - X You were working or volunteering on your trip at the time of the event and you don't satisfy or comply with our conditions.
+See Working or volunteering on your trip on page 22. - ★ You didn't comply with official warnings or warnings in the media and failed to take appropriate action as a result.
 For example, if weather reports recommend that you use snow chains to drive and you don't, there's no cover if an accident happens as a result. - At the time the accident, damage or theft occurred, the rental vehicle was being used: in violation of the rental agreement; to transport items other than luggage; while you were under the influence of alcohol or drugs (whether prescribed or not); in contravention of the rental vehicle agreement or any other instructions given to you by the rental company (either before, during or after any incident that occurs); and/or in contravention of local laws and regulations (e.g. driving without the required licence).